KarolinaSerpatowska/Mythology/README.md

 # MythologyCPP

+Podróż do krainy olbrzymów

-Small educational game made for my master thesis - "Podróż do krainy olbrzymów"
+Small educational game made for my master thesis.

 All of mine code and assets can NOT be used commercially without permission.